KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 ## Setting up Qt

 Qt is the fundamental framework that is needed for all KDE development.
-A recent enough version of Qt 6 - currently usually mean at least version 6.7 - is required to proceed.
+A recent enough version of Qt 6 (currently version 6.7 or later) is required to proceed.

 The initial setup of `kde-builder` should have installed the required Qt6 packages for you already, in which case you don't need to do anything and may skip directly to the [Configure git]({{< ref "#configure-git" >}}) section.